 If you’ve included a personalized URL (pURL) or QR code on your mailpiece, we will check the domain you’ve chosen to ensure that it is properly pointed to the Postalytics servers.
 We’ll also check your starting URL to ensure that the Tracking Code is properly installed.
 You’ll see “Success!” in the green boxes if everything checks out properly.

-If either, or both of these aren’t configured properly, the box will be red, with an “Error” message.
+If either one, or both, of these aren’t configured properly, the box will be red, with an “Error” message.
 The Next button will also be disabled until they are corrected.
 If this is the case, please refer to the Domains and Tracking Code help articles for more information.

 Once you have reviewed and finalized the campaign details, click Next to continue.